 Since vacation rentals do not strictly fit into any one standard insurance category, it can be challenging to find insurance for short-term rental properties.
 Most insurance policies are designed to cover owner-occupied properties or second homes that will be used only by the family (or rented out long term).
 Vacation rentals are rented monthly, weekly, and nightly - so how do you know which is the right insurance to protect your rental?
 To help shed some light, here are some frequently asked questions regarding vacation rental insurance.
 As everyone’s circumstances vary, specific questions should be directed to your insurance agent.

 Q: Does HomeAway provide or recommend any insurance products for my rentals?

-A: HomeAway Assure™ is a CBIZ Insurance Program tailor-made to protect against the specific hazards of your vacation rental business.
+For comprehensive coverage, HomeAway has partnered with CBIZ as its preferred vendor for property and casualty products in the U.S. to offer HomeAway Assure™.
+HomeAway Assure is a CBIZ Insurance Program tailor-made to protect against the specific hazards of your vacation rental business.
+The policy includes coverage for property and liability.
 You’ll find the most comprehensive coverage at a good price.
 You can find more information on HomeAway Assure HERE.

 Q: What is the difference between personal liability and commercial liability?

 A: Personal liability insurance does not cover business activities, such as charging money for someone to stay at your vacation rental.
 Personal liability insurance is intended to cover you in the event that a liability claim arises out of the personal use of your property (e.g. a friend or family member is injured on your property and seeks damages).
 The type of insurance that a business carries and the type most experts will advise that you need for your vacation rental business is commercial liability coverage (business liability).
 This is because commercial liability is specifically designed for business activities like your vacation rental.

 Q: Does a personal umbrella protect over my vacation rental business?